seesharper/LightInject.Wcf/readme.md

 **LightInject.Wcf** aims to provide a zero config approach to developing **WCF** services in addition to support both constructor and property injection for **WCF** service implementations.

+> Note: If a Web site is precompiled for deployment, content provided by a [VirtualPathProvider](https://msdn.microsoft.com/en-us/library/system.web.hosting.virtualpathprovider(v=vs.110).aspx) instance is not compiled, and no VirtualPathProviderinstances are used by the precompiled site.

 The easiest way to create a new WCF application is to start with a new empty web application and then install the **LightInject.Wcf** package.

 Our first service might look something like this: